MaksimDzhangirov/backendBankExample/docs/part28-eng.md

 ![](../images/part28/18.png)

 and paste it to the `Host` of our new connection in TablePlus.
 Then click `Test`.
 All boxes are green.
 It means the connection is good.

 ![](../images/part28/19.png)

 So let's click `Connect`.
-And voila, we're now connected to the database.
+And voilà, we're now connected to the database.
 However, at the moment, it is completely empty.
 That's because we haven't run DB migration to create the tables yet.

 ![](../images/part28/20.png)

+## Run DB migrations

 So let's do that now.
 In our simple bank project's repo, let's open the Makefile.
 There's a `migrate up` command that we're using to migrate DB